 Blue Lake FM-1K

-If pole beans are your bag, plant this one!
+If vines are your bag, plant this one!
 You’ll have tender beans you can harvest all spring and summer.
-The plants will resist common mosaic virus, and grow best in areas where the weather doesn’t often reach highs of 90°F (32°C).
+They will resist common mosaic virus, and grow best in areas where the weather doesn’t often reach highs of 90°F (32°C).

 You can expect excellent flavor, tender pods, and heavy production from Kentucky Wonder Pole Bean Seeds.
 This variety has been around since the late 19th century and has been a favorite ever since!